Travelling to India from Australia

 - Legal drinking ages vary from 18 to 25 across states and drinking is completely banned in a few.

-- Deliberate killing or maiming of a cow is a nationwide offence, and consumption or possession of beef is a criminal offence in some states.
+- Deliberate killing or maiming of a cow is a nationwide offence.
+Further, consumption or possession of beef is a criminal offence in some states.

-- Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, child sex tourism, and commercial surrogacy, apply to Australians overseas.
+- Some Australian criminal laws apply to Australians overseas.
+For more information, please check your government’s website.
 Australians who commit these offences while overseas may be prosecuted in Australia.